hapify/hapify/docs/templating/models-validator.md

 ### Access model properties

-In the validator's script, the model is available under the `model` variable.
+In the validator script, the model is available under the `model` variable.
 The `model` variable has this structure:

 ```json